Already in force

 What do I actually need to produce?

-The eleven regulatory frameworks converging on documented AI governance.
+The twelve regulatory frameworks converging on documented AI governance.
 What auditors, underwriters, and boards are now asking on their questionnaires.

 Tool Evaluation